Osaka

 Applications can be completed online and are available from one month prior to the deadline.
 However, you must apply through the Nazareth CIE office to be granted a nomination for this program.
 Please set up a meeting with Josh Fess to express your interest and speak about the program in greater detail.
 Once KGU receives your nomination, further information about the actual application will be provided directly to the nominee.
 Please see the important program dates below:

-Early March: Nomination Deadline
+Mid February to Early March: Nomination Deadline

 Mid March: Application Deadline